vujicictijana/GCRFs_Library/README.md

 Required format for .txt file with similarity matrix:
 - Format: from node, to node, weight
 - Each edge should be in a separate line.
-- Nodes are represented by ordinal numbers (numbers, from 1 to the number of nodes)
+- Nodes are represented by ordinal numbers (numbers, from 1 to the number of nodes).

 Required format for .txt files with outputs of unstructured predictor and expected outputs:
 - Each output should be in a separate line.
 - Output should be number.
-- Order of outputs should be consistent with ordinal numbers of nodes in the file with similarity matrix
+- Order of outputs should be consistent with ordinal numbers of nodes in the file with similarity matrix.

 Also, you can generate synthetic dataset:
 ```java